KevinReys/calculadora-de-desconto/README.md

-# Calculadora de Desconto
+# Discount Calculator
-Esta é uma simples calculadora de desconto implementada em HTML, CSS e JavaScript.
+This is a simple discount calculator implemented in HTML, CSS and JavaScript.
-Ela determina o desconto com base no valor da compra e exibe o valor do desconto calculado.
+It determines the discount based on the purchase value and displays the calculated discount amount.

-## Como Usar
+## How to use
-Abra o arquivo index.html em um navegador da web.
+Open the index.html file in a web browser.
-Insira o valor total da sua compra no campo fornecido.
+Enter the total amount of your purchase in the field provided.
-Clique no botão "Calcular Desconto".
+Click on the "Calculate Discount" button.
-O valor da compra determinará automaticamente o desconto aplicável.
+The purchase amount will automatically determine the applicable discount.

-## Funcionalidades
+## Functionalities
-- Solicita ao usuário o valor total da compra.
+- Asks the user for the total purchase amount.
-- Calcula o desconto com base no valor da compra.
+- Calculates the discount based on the purchase value.
-- Exibe o valor do desconto calculado.
+- Displays the calculated discount amount.

-## Como Contribuir
+## How to Contribute
-Se você quiser contribuir para este projeto, siga estas etapas:
+If you want to contribute to this project, please follow these steps:

-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie uma nova branch (`git checkout -b feature/nova-feature`).
+2. Create a new branch (`git checkout -b feature/nova-feature`).
-3. Faça commit de suas alterações (`git commit -am 'Adiciona nova feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Faça push para a branch (`git push origin feature/nova-feature`).
+4. Push to the branch (`git push origin feature/nova-feature`).
-5. Abra uma solicitação de pull request.
+5. Open a pull request.

-## Personalização
+## Personalization
-Você pode personalizar este projeto de várias maneiras, incluindo:
+You can customize this project in several ways, including:

-Alterar os critérios de desconto para se adequar às necessidades da sua aplicação.
+Change discount criteria to suit your application needs.
-Adicionar mais estilos CSS para melhorar a aparência da calculadora.
+Add more CSS styles to improve the appearance of the calculator.
-Implementar funcionalidades adicionais, como permitir que o usuário escolha o tipo de desconto (porcentagem fixa, valor fixo, etc.).
+Implement additional features, such as allowing the user to choose the type of discount (fixed percentage, fixed amount, etc.).
-Sinta-se à vontade para modificar e expandir este projeto de acordo com os requisitos do seu próprio aplicativo de calculadora de desconto!
+Feel free to modify and expand this project as per your own discount calculator app requirements!

-## Autor
+## Author
-Este projeto foi desenvolvido por Kevin Reys.
+This project was developed by Kevin Reys.